emmaculate-exceel/CPP/OBD/README.md

 # Vehicle Diagnostic Tool

-A command-line OBD-II vehicle diagnostic tool written in C++17.
+A command-line OBD-II vehicle diagnostic tool written in C++ 17.
 Currently runs in **simulation mode** — no hardware required.
 Real ELM327/USB adapter support can be added as a future extension.